corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 When upgrading to Corda 4.6 from a previous version, you need to upgrade your nodes because of the operational improvements for [database schema harmonization](release-notes-enterprise.md#database-schema-harmonization) that were introduced as part of this release.

-The steps you need to follow for each upgrade path are described below.
+Follow the steps below for each upgrade path.

 #### Upgrade a node from Corda 4.5 (or earlier 4.x version)